nghttp2/nghttp2/doc/programmers-guide.rst

 following DATA frames must match with the number in "Content-Length" header field if it is present (this does not include padding bytes).

+RFC 7230 says that server must not send "Content-Length" in any response with 1xx, and 204 status code.
+It also says that "Content-Length" is not allowed in any response with 200 status code to a CONNECT request.  nghttp2 enforces them as well.

 Any deviation results in stream error of type PROTOCOL_ERROR.
 If error is found in PUSH_PROMISE frame, stream error is raised against promised stream.